KiranNijjer/KiranNijjer/README.md

-Currently doing research at the intersection of **AI and Medicine**, with active projects in:
+Currently conducting research at the intersection of **AI and Medicine**, with active projects in:
 -  **Dermatology**
 -  **Surgery**
 -  **Gastroenterology**